 - 1. ACTIVITY: Study Coordination.
-Ensure compliance with MARC policy regarding the initiation, conduct and review of major corridor studies in cooperation with federal, state, and local agencies; ensure findings from studies are reviewed by key MARC committees and incorporated into the region's plans and programs as appropriate (as needed). - 2.
+Ensure compliance with MARC policy regarding the initiation, conduct and review of major corridor studies in cooperation with federal, state, and local agencies; ensure findings from studies are reviewed by key MARC committees and incorporated into the region's plans and programs as appropriate (ongoing). - 2.
 ACTIVITY: Study Support.
-Support studies by providing information/technical assistance to local agencies and by participating in steering and technical committees (as needed). - 3.
+Support studies by providing information/technical assistance to local agencies and by participating in steering and technical committees (ongoing). - 3.
 ACTIVITY: Approval Process.
-Process study conclusions through appropriate MARC committees for incorporation into the LRTP or other plans/documents (as needed).
+Process study conclusions through appropriate MARC committees for incorporation into the LRTP or other plans/documents (ongoing).

-5.6 Aviation Planning and Coordination - Lead Agency: MARC
+5.5 Aviation Planning and Coordination - Lead Agency: MARC